bateman/python_pyenv_poetry_template/README.md

 > [!NOTE]
 > The installation step will install some 'default' dependencies, such as `rich` and `pretty-errors`, but also dev-dependecies, such as `ruff` and `pytest`.
-> Edit the `pyproject.toml` to add/remove dependencies before running `make install`.
+> Edit the `pyproject.toml` to add/remove dependencies before running `make project/install`.
 Otherwise, you can add and remove dependencies later using `poetry add` and `poetry remove` commands.

 > [!WARNING]
 > The `PROJECT_NAME` var will be converted to lowercase and whitespaces will be replaced by `_`.
 This value will be the name of your project module.